 This means that you are constantly using your brain to work out the next stage of the cooking process.
 Of course, keeping your brain active is important in the fight against dementia.

 As you’re choosing the ingredients that go into your meals, you’re ensuring that you’re avoiding any potential food allergy reactions or sensitivities.
 Some of the most common allergies include nuts, gluten and shellfish, and these can be missed in restaurants or process food.

-By cooking at home you’re giving yourself control over this problem and can cook the foods that you’re loved ones are able to eat.
+By cooking at home you’re giving yourself control over this problem and can cook the foods that your loved ones are able to eat.

 8. Confidence Booster

-Cooking is a challenge, but when to create a masterpiece your confidence is going to improve.
+Cooking is a challenge, but when you create a masterpiece your confidence is going to improve.